omiq/z80emu/planning_and_specification.md

 # CP/M Emulator Development and Enhancement Plan

+Important guardrails:
+- Use the combined key approach (prefix*0x100 + opcode) for CB prefix instructions like 0xCBFC.
+- If CB FC already exists, say "already implemented" and stop.

+## Reference project

 In the directory /Users/chrisg/github/cpm-emulator there is a working javascript based project that *can* execute hi-tech C compiler and Rogue-VT.com locally on desktop using the mac/linux commandline (ie. has no interactive terminal, it is intended for testing software compiled for CP/M).
 This might be useful as reference to figure out why certain programs do not execute in our project, for example c compilers and games such as Rogue-VT

 ## Current Status ✅